aejensen/computing-biostat-ucph/README.md

 ### R packages

 Ensure that all R packages that your program needs are installed on the server.
+There are no packages automatically available for you.
 To install a package you can start R interactively and use `install.packages()` as usual.

 ## Setting up your job